minlwin/learning-react/chapter01/README.md

-# TypeScript for React Assignment
+# Assignment -> TypeScript for React